vineetmehtaa/MeetingJoiner/README.md

 <p align="right">(<a href="#top">Back to top</a>)</p>

 <!-- USAGE EXAMPLES -->

 ## Usage

 Once your setup is complete on the first run, it is ready to use!

-All you need to do now is to _double-click_ the "Meeting Joiner.exe" when your classes are going on, and it will put you in the class!
+All you need to do now is to _double-click_ the "Meeting Joiner.exe" (for Windows Opterating System) when your classes are going on, and it will put you in the class!

 This application is currently in beta and awaiting testing for all classes!

 _For any queries, you can mail me at vineetashishm@cmr.ac.in_

 <p align="right">(<a href="#top">Back to top</a>)</p>

 <!-- LICENSE -->

 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#top">Back to top</a>)</p>

 <!-- CONTACT -->

 ## Contact

 Vineet Mehta - [@vineetmehtaa](https://instagram.com/vineetmehtaa) - vineetashishm@cmr.ac.in